What you should know about Snapchat’s Snap Map feature

 "We can look around Harrisburg, we can see blue dots all over the place.
 So if we go to City Island and tap on that, it just starts going through what is in that area," explained Henderson.

-That means you don't have to be friends with the person to see who they are and what they're up to.
+That means you don't have to be friends with the person to see what they are and what they're up to.
 Henderson says that can be problematic.

 "It's in the same category as something you might post on Facebook, you might snap and upload something to my or our story you may regret later, so you just need to be careful with that," he said.

-"I mean, where's it coming to, at this point, with all this technology," said Marty Metka, a grandmother.
+"I mean, where's it come to, at this point, with all this technology," said Marty Metka, a grandmother.

+Another mother, Tammy Strayer, says she doesn't worry too much about the location sharing.

-Henderson says all apps share personal information; it's understanding the app's settings and applying them correctly so you're in control over what information you or your children are freely giving out.
+Henderson says all apps share personal information; it's understanding that app's settings and applying them correctly so you're in control over what information you or your children are freely giving out.